rwparry/FH-Training-App-JQM/README.md

-# FeedHenry jQuery Mobile Tutorial - Getting to v3
+# FeedHenry jQuery Mobile Tutorial - Google Map Implementation

 ## Overview
 In this tutorial we will add a new page for the Google Maps page.
 You will learn the following: